peterkappus/panoflex/README.md

 ## The Backlog

 ### Do next
+- Search for goals using free text
+- Ability to create teams & groups
-- Ability to create/delete teams & groups (only when no goals are assigned)
+- Ability to delete teams & groups (only when no goals are assigned)
 - Add name of person who created score in export
 - Disallow entering a deadline before the start_date (use validates_date gem?)
 - Allow an arbitrary number of levels for export